You made it through cosmetology school (1200 hours!). You are only one step away from your dream career in Florida!

 Step 4: Complete an HIV/AIDS Course (Florida Transfers ONLY)

 All applicants moving to Florida will need to complete a board-approved 4-hour Initial HIV/AIDS course.
-You can find our Board-Approved online course here.
+You can complete our Florida Cosmetology Board-Approved 4-hour HIV/AIDS course online and be one step closer to having your Florida cosmetology license.

 That is it!